cronvel/nextgen-events/documentation.md

 ## Feature highlights:

-* Standard event-handling almost compatible with Node.js built-in events
+* Standard event-handling 99% compatible with Node.js built-in events
 * .emit() support a completion callback
 * Support for asynchronous event-handling
 * Multiple listeners can be tied to a single context
 * A context can be temporarly *disabled*
 * A context can be in *queue* mode: events for its listeners are stored, they will be *resumed* when the context is enabled again
-* Context serialization: async listeners can be run one after the other is fully completed
+* A context can be in serialization mode: async listeners are queued and run once the previous listener has fully completed
+* Interruptible event emitting: if the emitter is interruptible, a listener can stop downstream propagation, thus emitting an 'interrupt' event
+* **NEW: *state-events*: so late listeners will never miss the *ready event* again!
+* **NEW: handling group of emitters
 * **NEW: proxy services!** Abstract away your network: emit and listen to emitter on the other side of the plug!
 * **NEW: .waitFor()/.waitForAll()** a Promise returning variant of .once()!

 Emitting events asynchronously or registering a listener that will be triggered asynchronously because it performs non-critical tasks has some virtues: it gives some breath to the event-loop, so important I/O can be processed as soon as possible.

+You will love the *state-event* concept: you define a *state* bounded to the event of the same name, and when the bounded event fire, that state is *turned on*.
+If a new listener is added for that event and the bounded state is *on*, the new listener is triggered immediately with the same arguments that was previously *emitted*.
+You will typically make events like *ready*, *open*, *end* or *close*, etc, *state-events*, **so late listeners will never miss your event again!**

 Contexts are really useful, it handles a collection of listeners.
 At first glance, it looks like a sort of namespace for listeners.